russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Making a Todo List App, Part 4.md

 Use this message when you commit:

 ```
-Started to separate ListView and ListItemsView to allow search to work.
+Started to separate ListView and ListItemsView to allow search to work...
 ```

 Now import the Blackbird framework and then add a stored property to pull a reference to the database from the environment, like this – note the blue bars at right where code was added: